alan-turing-institute/t0-1/README.md

 - `--chunk-overlap`: The character overlap between chunks.
 - `--db-choice`: The choice of database to use (either `chroma` or `faiss`).

+> [!NOTE]
+> APS:
+> 1. Just a comment.
+It seems that the name "conditions" in the `--conditions-file` argument and its default value are the only names that are specific to the NHS-111 application so far.
+Up until now all of the names have been generic.
+Is it worth attempting a PR to make this more generic?
+> 2. Question: `--main-only` - Is this the `id` of the relevant `div` block?
+If so it seems odd to have it as an arg to this command?
+Or does it mean something vector-store specific that I'm ought to know but don't?
+> 3. Question: `--chunk-overlap` is there a default value? it is reasonable?
+Is it necessary to review this and choose something application specific?

 It is possible to save and load a vector store by using the `--persist-directory` option.
 By default, we try to load the vector store from the provided path.
 If it does not exist, we will create a new vector store and save it to the provided path.
 You can use the `--force-create` option to force the creation of a new vector store, even if it already exists.

 Note for loading a `faiss` vector store: you must use the `--trust-source` option to load a `faiss` vector store - without it, you will not be able to load the vector store.

 Lastly, you can decide to not serve and just build the vector store by using the `--no-serve` option.
 This will build the vector store and save it to the provided path, but will not start the FastAPI server.

+> [!NOTE]
+> APS: Oh, is this a computationally intensive task?

 All of these options have default arguments (see `t0-1 serve-vector-store --help`), so you can just run the command as is.
 But to save and load the vector store, you need to provide the `--persist-directory` option:
 ```bash